‘Attack On Titan’ Animator Posts Eren, Mikasa Artwork For Season 2 Of ‘AOT’

 Season 2 of Attack On Titan is approaching fast.
-Although the second season for the popular Japanese anime is expected to be based on the manga of the same name, a recent artwork posted by one of the chief animators, hints there could lot more in the anime’s upcoming season than what was laid out in the original manga.
+Although the second season for the popular Japanese anime is expected to be based on the manga of the same name, a recent artwork posted by one of the chief animators hints there could lot more in the anime’s upcoming season than what was laid out in the original manga.

 After a rather tedious wait filled with multiple promises and disappointments, fans can finally expect Season 2 of Attack On Titan.
 The upcoming season of AOT is set to debut in April 2017.
 As expected, both the fans as well as the creators have taken to the internet to elevate the euphoria about the new season.